renalreg/radar/README.md

 ## Build

-Before releasing a new build increment the version number in `radar/__init__.py`.
+Before releasing a new build increment the version number in `radar/__init__.py` and `git tag` the commit.
 Only change the version number and deploy to production from the `master` branch.

 ### Local